uikit/uikit-site/docs/pages/card.md

 ## Header & Footer

-You can also divide a card into header and footer—around the default body.
+You can also divide a card into header and footer — around the default body.
 Just add the `.uk-card-header` or `.uk-card-footer` class to a `<div>` element inside the card.

 ```html
 <div class="uk-card">